KasraK2K/go-simple-monitoring/README.md

 - `SERVER_MONITORING_TIMEOUT` - Remote server timeout (default: 15s)
 - `LOG_LEVEL` - Logging level (default: INFO)

+### Downsampling (historical queries)

+- `MONITORING_DOWNSAMPLE_MAX_POINTS` - Target number of points for historical queries.
+  - If unset or `0`: downsampling disabled (all rows returned).
+  - If `> 0`: downsampling applies only when raw row count for the selected range exceeds this value, returning ~that many evenly sampled rows.

 ## Storage Configuration

 Configure storage behavior in `configs.json` using an array: